Help us keep digging

-We redoubled our efforts to find important, undercovered stories between the coasts.
+We redoubled our efforts to find important, under-covered stories wherever they are.

 We want to keep investigating, explaining and exploring.
 But we can’t do it without you.

 We’ve released our newest print collection — The Dirt 2017 — which includes six of our favorite stories from this year in an elegant magazine.

 Please consider not just a donation, but a recurring donation in the form of a small amount every month.
 This kind of “sustaining” support is key for us going forward.

 - For $2 a month, you can get The Dirt 2018

 - For $5 a month, you can get the brand new, classy FERN baseball hat or our beautiful anthology The Dirt: FERN’S First Five Years.